Cowboy G-Men: Episode list

+Production

+Henry B. Donovan was the producer for Telemount-Mutual Productions, a TV production company he established in the late 1940s under the "Telemount Pictures" branding (it would eventually become "Mutual Television Productions" before finally taking on the Telemount-Mutual name), and the series was distributed by United Artists-TV Distribution.
+Directors included Lesley Selander.
+The series was filmed in color "with black and white dupes for present day TV release".
+The Jack Ingram Ranch was used for exterior shots, while interior scenes were filmed in California studios.
+Taystee Bread sponsored the series in 24 cities.

+Hayden and Coogan did their own stunts on the show.
+Episodes were filmed in groups of 13, with three episodes typically completed within seven days—four days on location, two in a studio and "one day for the 'chases'".
+Location shots were filmed in the San Fernando Valley.

 Release

 Home media

 Timeless Media Group released a 10 episode best-of set on DVD in Region 1 on October 26, 2008.

 Alpha Home Entertainment has released collections of Cowboy G-Men episodes on DVD.
 Each volume contains 4 episodes from the series.
 Six DVDs have been published from 2006 to 2011.

 International

 In Japan, Cowboy G-Men was the first show to be dubbed in Japanese in 1956.
-The late veteran voice actor Junpei Takiguchi voiced all the characters including the female characters.